 A clip is shown.

 Movie reviewed in this episode.

-a clip from the Best Actress winner is shown
+clips from the Best Actress winner are shown

 Moe's film is a parody of this film.

 Sam dresses like Sally and dances to a song about STDs